High-tech imaging offers patients cutting-edge cancer and neurologic care closer to home

 “We opened the doors of the Northwell Health Cancer Institute at Phelps Hospital five years ago,” said Anna Komorowski, MD, Phelps’ medical director of hematology and medical oncology.
 “As our services continued to expand, we knew that this was a crucial step for us.
 PET/CT is a powerful diagnostic tool in oncology with multiple applications.
 It helps us detect cancer, identify where it resides in the body and which area is best to biopsy.
 We can also better understand the prognosis of the patient, assess the effectiveness of the treatment and determine if the cancer has returned.”

-PET/CT scans are used for patients with lung cancer, breast cancer, melanoma, lymphoma, multiple myeloma, neuroendocrine tumors as well as certain pancreatic, colon and metastatic prostate cancers.
+PET/CT scans are used for patients with lung cancer, breast cancer, melanoma, lymphoma, multiple myeloma, neuroendocrine tumors as well as certain pancreatic, colon and metastatic prostate cancer testing and early detection.
 They can also be extremely beneficial for the diagnosis and treatment of dementia and other cognitive disorders as well as for seizure and cardiac patients.

 “While many people who’ve heard of PET/CT associate it with oncologic conditions, another very impactful use is for patients with cognitive disorders,” Anthony Febles, MD, chief of radiology at Phelps.
 “Having these capabilities here at Phelps is going to be instrumental in our geriatric practice.
 It’s often extremely difficult to pinpoint the exact cause of a patient’s dementia – PET/CT gives us an effective modality to do just that.”